-Warrington.
-Will realising that developers prefer to build houses in this area because they can command that higher price on completion, as houses cost approx the same to build whatever price can be charged at the end.
-I therefore submit that having all the proposed housing built in South Warrington does not fulfil one of the objectives of the government requirement.
-Also people who do command the wages required, usually commute to a city for employment, shopping while there.
+South Warrington.
+I realise developers prefer to build houses in this area because they can command that higher price on completion, as houses cost approx the same to build, whatever price can be charged at the end.
+I therefore submit that having all the housing proposed to be built in South Warrington does not fulfil one of the objectives of the government requirement.
+Also people who do command the wages required, usually commute to another town/city for employment, shopping while there.
 Which defeats the council idea that extra houses = extra people who shop in Warrington, helping the proposed Town Centre regeneration.